-Identify and Utilise Trees – Walk
+Identify and Utilise Trees – 10 Weekly Walks

 Description

-Join us for a 2 hourĀ walk at various locations around South & Central Birmingham getting to know the trees in the local area and how to identify them.
-The walk will look at identification of common British trees, various uses including edible and medicinal, historical use and tree ‘behaviours’ to look out for.
+Join us for a series of 2 hourĀ walks at various locations around Stirchley getting to know the trees in the local area and how to identify them.

 If you’ve done a few walks before this is still for you – practice what you know, learn trees in different seasons or environments and get comfortable with your local surroundings.

-Meet Up Locations
+Starting Meet Up Location

 • Riverbrook